calendardigital-marketingit-solutionslocation-dotlogo-footertech-journal-logo-footerweb-development

 Student Podcast

-SPEAKERS Audrey Mitchell, Eric Ahern, Meg O’Neill Podcast Transcript: [Meg O’Neill] 0:08 Hello and welcome to the Berkeley Technology Law Journal podcast.
-My name is Meg O’Neill and I am one of the editors of the podcast.
-Today, we are excited to share a conversation between Berkeley Law 3L student ...
+SPEAKERS: Professor Andrea Roth, Eric Ahern, Joy Fu Podcast Transcript: [Joy Fu] 00:08 Hello and welcome to the Berkeley Technology Law Journal podcast.
+My name is Joy Fu and I am one of the senior editors of the podcast.
+Today, we are excited to share a conversation between Berkeley Law ...

 BTLJ Blog